 Installing an outdoor ice machine comes with risk, but sometimes you have no choice.
 If a storm is heading toward you, be sure to protect your ice maker from flood damage and the rest of elements.
 Wind and rain can take a toll on a machine without the proper protection.
-Not only can a storm harm the exterior of the ice maker, but if it’s is an air-cooled unit, rain can enter through the venting.
+Not only can a storm harm the exterior of the ice maker, but if it’s is an air cooled ice machine, rain can enter through the venting.

 To ensure that rain doesn’t damage your ice maker, you can cover it with a waterproof material.
-Trash bags can be a good option, but if you expect strong winds, you might want to consider investing in a heavy waterproof tarp.
+Heavy duty trash bags can be a good option, but if you expect strong winds, you might want to consider investing in a heavy waterproof tarp.

 Restoring a Dirty Ice Maker After the Storm

 If you return to your business and notice that your ice maker has flood damage that has contaminated your ice bin, you’ll need to clean it out before you run the ice machine again.
-You can find our detailed instructions on cleaning your ice machine and bin in this article.
+Here are some detailed instructions on cleaning your ice bin and well as disinfecting and sanitizing your ice machine.

 Once the machine is clean, you can turn the breaker back on, reconnect it to the water line.
 Turn the machine on and let it go through its harvest and freeze cycle (this should take 15-30 min depending on the make and model of your unit).

 Understandably, preparing your ice machine for a storm should only be done if time permits.
 Protecting your ice machine should never take priority over protecting yourself.
 If you’re in an area that’s susceptible to storms and floods, you should make sure your insurance policy covers storm damage.

-If you’re an Easy Ice customer and have experienced damage or contamination from a storm or flood, contact us at 866-easyice (327-9423).
+If you’re an Easy Ice customer and have experienced ice contamination from a storm or ice maker flood damage, contact us at 866-easyice (327-9423).
 We’ll help get the ice machine up and running so you can get back to serving your customers.